phalcon/documentation/docs/translate.md

     'song'    => 'La chanson est %song%',
 ];
 ```
-Creating this adapter can be achieved by using the [Translate Factory][translate-factory], but you can instantiate it directly:
+Creating this adapter can be achieved by using the [Translate Factory](#translate-factory), but you can instantiate it directly:
 ```php
 <?php